KarlOfDuty/SupportBoi/README.md

 A support ticket Discord bot.
 Uses a MySQL database for storage of ticket information.
 Creates amazingly formatted HTML ticket transcripts when tickets are closed.

-There appears to be an issue where CentOS 7 may not be compatible with some element of this bot causing it to not start.

 #### Thanks to [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) for the great library used in the transcript function.

 ## Commands